Michael Bunting: Arizona Coyotes (2015–2021)

-Toronto Maple Leafs (2021–present)
+Toronto Maple Leafs (2021–2023)

 As a group 6 free agent after breaking out with the Coyotes, Bunting was signed to a two-year, $1.9 million contract with the Toronto Maple Leafs on July 28, 2021.
-He left the Coyotes franchise being the Roadrunner's all-time leader in games played, goals, assists, points, and penalty minutes.
+He left the Coyotes franchise being the Roadrunners' all-time leader in games played, goals, assists, points, and penalty minutes.
 Bunting spent most of the season as the left winger on the team's top line with Auston Matthews and Mitch Marner.
 On January 29, 2022, Bunting became the first player to score a hat-trick the same day his hometown was featured on Scotiabank Hockey Day in Canada.
 In his first year with the Maple Leafs, Bunting was named as a finalist for the Calder Memorial Trophy for the league's best rookie.
 Although he would not ultimately win the award, Bunting was voted to the NHL All-Rookie Team.

+Entering his second season with Toronto, Bunting began to develop a reputation as an effective penalty drawing forward who was capable of agitating opponents; by mid-December 2022, he led the league in drawn penalties at even strength play by a sizeable margin, despite being reported to have a contentious relationship with officials.
+Around the time this narrative began to gain some traction in media circles, Bunting began to experience a notable turn in referee calls, with him drawing noticeably fewer penalties while increasingly being disciplined for relatively minor infractions.
+In late December, Bunting was aggressively shoved off the ice by an official while being assessed a minor penalty, stirring a small controversy.
+After a build up of what some commentators had perceived to have been light calls against over the next several months, Bunting's relationship with the referees came to heightened media attention after he was assessed a 10 minute major penalty and a game misconduct for skating into an opposing players' dropped stick during a match on April 2, 2023.
+In response, Maple Leafs' management announced that they would initiate a meeting with the NHL to discuss officiating bias against Bunting.
+He finished the season 23 goals and 49 points in 82 games and added a goal and two points in seven playoff games.
+He was suspended for three games in the 2023 Stanley Cup playoffs after striking Erik Černák of the Tampa Bay Lightning in the head in Game 1 of the first round matchup.